morishitaprivate/homepage1/README.md

-# home
-This is the homepage
+This is my friend's homepage made by me.
-This is the sub account.
-The main acount is https://github.com/morishitaprivate